cirosantilli/git-tutorial/index.md

     git branch <hash>

-###what happens if I commit on a detached head
+###What happens if I commit on a detached head

-Bad things! never do this!
+Bad things!
+Never do this!

 Git does commit, but stays on a undefined state.